Love shouldn't feel like survival.

 And everything starts to shift.

-I work with partners who are done pretending everything’s fine.
+I work with people who are done pretending everything’s fine.
 You’re showing up, doing the work, holding it together — but inside, something feels off.
+Disconnected.
+Like no matter how hard you try, it keeps looping back to the same fight, the same silence, the same ache.

 That’s where I come in.